JimDesu/basis-lang/spec.md

 The propagation is **per-frame and ceiling-bound to the fexpr's `D`**.
 The taint flows through the local analysis until it reaches an enforcement point, where the typechecker either confirms the assignment respects the ceiling or rejects it.
 Fexpr-relevance taint, like READ-taint (&sect;6.5), does not propagate across frame boundaries: a fexpr-typed parameter passed to a callee enters the callee's frame as a fresh fexpr-typed slot, with the type-level discipline enforced afresh in the callee's analysis.
 The structural restrictions enumerated above are absolute &mdash; they apply at every assignment and storage point, to every value carrying fexpr-relevance taint (whether the value's type is itself fexpr or whether the taint was acquired by binding a fexpr-typed argument into a command-reference per &sect;8.12), regardless of which frame the operation occurs in &mdash; so each frame can enforce the ceiling discipline locally without needing to know specific identities of upstream frames.

-The interaction with method dispatch &mdash; admitting fexpr-typed parameters in methods, the `FexprFailure` standard message, and the per-instance defaults-incompatibility &mdash; is in &sect;9.20.
+The interaction with method dispatch &mdash; admitting fexpr-typed parameters in methods, the `FexprFailure` standard message, and the per-witness defaults-incompatibility &mdash; is in &sect;9.20.
 The full transfer-function table for the fexpr-relevance analysis, parallel to the READ-taint table, is in Appendix E.

 The two taint axes operate on access paths in the same way (&sect;1.5 standing lens), with independent enforcement points.
 A value may carry both taints simultaneously &mdash; for example, a fexpr-typed value derived from a READ parameter &mdash; with each axis independently constraining the operations the value participates in.
 The READ-taint forbids writes through any access path reached from the value; the fexpr-relevance taint forbids assignments that would escape the fexpr's defining-frame ceiling.
 The two restrictions compose without conflict: a value that satisfies both constraints is admitted at any operation that respects both.
 ---